-Buying food with the organic seal helps stop the spread of GMOs because it supports the farmers and companies that not only do not use GMOs, but who also proactively protect their certified products!
-Our "Non-GMO & More" seal helps highlight this benefit.
+seal to help highlight this benefit of organic food.
 Products that are not certified organic may contain GMOs, and without labeling requirements, consumers have no way of knowing.
 CCOF believes mandatory labeling of GMO seed, products grown from GMO seed or stock, or products made with ingredients and byproducts of GMO crops is necessary for farmer, supply chain, and consumer choice.